Are you a licensed Clinical Social Worker?

 Does team leadership interest you?

 If so, we encourage you to apply now!

-The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS) is seeking two (2) qualified and experienced individuals to fill the position of Clinical Social Worker Associate at Southwest Connecticut Mental Health System (SWCMHS)!
-These positions are considered Regional, covering all of Fairfield County and will be rotating between Bridgeport and Stamford locations.
+The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS) is seeking a qualified and experienced Clinical Social Worker Associate to join our wonderful team at Southwest Connecticut Mental Health System (SWCMHS) in Bridgeport!
+This role will allow you the opportunity to provide therapy and counseling services, as well as help clients navigate resources.

-- Facility: Greater Bridgeport Community Mental Health Center (GBCMHC)
+- Facility: Greater Bridgeport Connecticut Mental Health Center (GBCMHC)

 - Location: 1635 Central Avenue, Bridgeport, CT